Finder makes money from featured partners, but editorial opinions are our own.

 Susannah Binsted's headshot

-Susannah Binsted is the international PR manager at Finder.
+Susannah Binsted is the head of the Finder Awards program.
+Previously she was the head of public relations for the international division at Finder.
 Susannah has a Bachelor of Communication and a Bachelor of International Studies from the University of Technology Sydney.
 See full bio

 More guides on Finder